citycoding/city-coding.github.io/projects/toaster_eats.md

   <img width="500px" src="../img/toaster_eats.png" class="img-thumbnail" >
 </div>

+### Project Overview
 This project was a collaboration between me and my classmates in ICS 314 to create a website called Toaster Eats.
 The goal of this project was to create a functional and practical web application for UH students to share recipes.
-Users are able to add recipies, search for recipies, find ingredients, and find stores for the ingredients.
+Users are able to add recipes, search for recipes, find ingredients, and find stores for the ingredients.
 The project spanned a little over a month and took a collaborative effort from Toaster Eats group members to produce a fully functional website.

-The establishment of automatic testing eliminates the need for individual test cases on each page.
-Instead a standardized test can be created to test functionality.
-This saves precious time that can be spent on further capability expansion and project development.
-I learned how this can optimize the allocation of resources when working on time sensitive projects.
+### Contribution & Experience
+I had many learning opportunities with this project and played a very active role in developing the website.
+Some key contributions are creating our logo, creating the initial navigation bar, deploying to Digital Ocean, enabling HTTPS, adding a favicon, creating and setting up a custom domain name, and adding all continuous integration availability tests.

-Here is some code that illustrates how automatic script functionality was used:
+Here is some code that illustrates how continuous integration availability tests were implemented:

 ```cpp
 function test(func, name, properties)